iboyko21/frontend-application-design/chapter4/README.md

 });
 ```

-This configuration will permit vitest to render components into an offscreen DOM so that the unit tests can assert they are performing as desired.
+This configuration will permit vitest to render components into an offscreen DOM so that the unit tests can assert that components are rendering as desired.

 Now add the file `vitest.setup.js` with the following contents: